DeFeo, Jay, b. 1929 d. 1989

-Biographical/Historical Note: Painter, photographer; San Francisco, Calif.
+Biographical/Historical Note: Jay DeFeo (1929-1989) lived and worked in Northern California where she was a prominent figure in the San Francisco Bay Area art scene as both a painter in the progressive art community.
 Prominent in Bay Area art scene as painter and "hostess" of numerous parties from mid 1950's to 1960's.

 How to Use this Collection